jmininger/svmkit-yellowstone-grpc-demo/README.md

 cd vixen-client
 cargo run --release
 ```
 This program will run two tasks in parallel.
-The first simulates a client creating a token.
+The first simulates a client creating a token and two token accounts.
 The
 second task subscribes to the vixen stream and prints out the updates it receives.
+The logs you will see either have a `Mint Token` label which shows actions from the first task, or a `Vixen Streaming Client` label which show updates from the vixen-stream.

 NOTE: It currently only runs a single mint, but we keep the stream open.
 Feel free to manually
 run token options with `spl-token` on port 8899 to continue to see the updates in the stream.
 When